rupertwh/bmplib/API.md

 ### bmpread_load_line()
 ```
-BMPRESULT bmpread_load_line(BMPHANDLE h, char **buffer);
+BMPRESULT bmpread_load_line(BMPHANDLE h, char **bufferp);
 ```
-Loads a single scan line from the BMP file into the buffer pointed to by `pbuffer`.
+Loads a single scan line from the BMP file into the buffer pointed to by `bufferp`.
-You can either allocate a buffer yourself or let `pbuffer` point to a NULL-pointer in which case bmplib will allocate an appropriate buffer.
+You can either allocate a buffer yourself or let `bufferp` point to a NULL-pointer in which case bmplib will allocate an appropriate buffer.
 In the latter case, you will have to call `free()` on the buffer, once you are done with it.
 To determine the required buffer size, either divide the value from `bmpread_buffersize()` by the number of scanlines (= `bmpread_height()`), or calculate from the image dimensions returned by bmplib as width * channels * bits_per_channel / 8.
 ```
 single_line_buffersize = bmpread_buffersize(h) / bmpread_height(h);